kokkos/kokkos-fft/paper/paper.md

 There are two additional arguments in the Kokkos version:

-* `exec`: the [*Kokkos execution space instance*](https://kokkos.org/kokkos-core-wiki/API/core/execution_spaces.html) that encapsulates the underlying compute resources (e.g., CPU cores, GPU devices) where the task will be dispatched for execution.
+* `exec`: [*Kokkos execution space instance*](https://kokkos.org/kokkos-core-wiki/API/core/execution_spaces.html) that encapsulates the underlying compute resources (e.g., CPU cores, GPU devices) where the task will be dispatched for execution.

-* `x_hat`: the [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/view/view.html) where the complex-valued FFT output will be stored.
+* `x_hat`: [*Kokkos Views*](https://kokkos.org/kokkos-core-wiki/API/core/view/view.html) where the complex-valued FFT output will be stored.
 By accepting this view as an argument, the function allows the user to pre-allocate memory and optimize data placement, avoiding unnecessary allocations and copies.

 Also, kokkos-fft only accepts [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/view/view.html) as input data.
 The accessibility of a View from `ExecutionSpace` is statically checked and will result in a compilation error if not accessible.
 See [documentations](https://kokkosfft.readthedocs.io/en/latest/intro/quick_start.html) for basic usage.